 — We feel deep bass as vibration more than we hear it

 — Conventional headphone audio drivers can’t move enough air to do that

 — It might be possible to design a new transducer that can do that

 What came next is classic startup stuff: failure, caffeine, failure, ramen noodles, failure, failure, Eureka! (except not), insomnia, caffeine, and finally, triumph.

 The result of his obsession?
 A patented transducer that goes lower, gives flatter frequency response, and delivers faster, more honest, accurate bass than you’ve ever experienced.
-Bass that lets Kannons take you there.
+Bass that takes you there.

 Ladies and gentlemen, the Taction Transporter.